 You will be notified of your admission status at two different points in time, depending on the semester you are applying for:

-- If you are applying for fall semester (application deadline March 1): You will be notified by email around the end of March in regard to your score on the admission essay and resume.
+- If you are applying for fall semester (application deadline March 1): You will be notified by email around the end of March in regard to your score on the admission essay.
 This early notification will allow time to resubmit due to nonpassing scores before the end of the session.
 You will receive a final admission decision in early June (an email will be sent to you from the Office of Admissions and your new status will be posted on the student information system).

 Note: Admission status information is communicated via your University of Iowa email account only.